MatheusP4ssos/MatheusP4ssos/README.md

 ---

 ### 🎯 Goals for 2025
-- 🔨 Contribuir em projetos open source
+- 🔨 Contribute to open source projects

-- 📚 Aprofundar em Java e frameworks como Spring
+- 📚 Deepen my knowledge of Java and frameworks like Spring

-- 🧪 Criar APIs REST e aplicações backend robustas
+- 🧪 Build robust REST APIs and backend applications

-- 👨‍💼 Conquistar minha primeira vaga como Dev
+- 👨‍💼 Land my first job as a developer
 ---

 ### 📫 Let's Connect